 Created by Belgian-born Los Angeles-based artist Delphine Lippens, Humble Ceramics was born in the summer of 2010 after taking a six-week summer course with a friend, and bloomed into an official business in 2014.
 What you see today is the evolution of an exploration in clay (and business) ...

-Humble Ceramics is about polarity and the beauty of opposites.
+Humble Ceramics is about polarity, the beauty of opposites and the magic that happens in between.
 As a Gemini with two strong dueling personalities, there is a constant search for balance and harmony; a bridge of peace if you like, in the space/time continuum of experiences.
 That is why the work is both rustic and modern, timeless and new, familiar yet fresh, discreetly beautiful, quietly powerful with clean lines, well-defined boundaries and complex simplicity: ... the work is not this OR that, but this AND that ... and is the perfect metaphor for Delphine herself!

 In Human Design, Delphine is a reflector 6/2 ...
 Humble Ceramics is part of that search for physical enlightenment through form.
 Increasing our capacity for life through mindfully-made objects; physical manifestations of Delphine's creative expression ... fusing beauty, practicality, quantum and vibratory dynamics with eco and social awareness rooted in philanthropy.